-- The city has the third-largest Hispanic and third-largest Mexican population in the United States.
+- Third-largest Hispanic and third-largest Mexican population in the United States.

 - Houston boasts more than 40 colleges, universities and institutions - offering higher education options to suit all interests.

-- When comparing Houston's economy to a national economy, only 29 nations excluding the United States have a gross domestic product exceeding Houston's regional gross area product.
+- When comparing Houston's economy to a national economy, only 21 countries excluding the United States have a gross domestic product exceeding Houston's regional gross area product.

 - Home to over 5,000 energy related firms, Houston is considered by many as the energy capital of the world.